 - Multi-grip pull-up bars

 - Cable row attachment

 And so on.

-The ways you can outfit a power rack are almost endless and varies from manufacturer to manufacturer.
+How you can outfit a power rack is almost endless and varies from manufacturer to manufacturer.

 Gone are the days of just doing squats in a rack—nowadays you can easily get a full body workout with the right attachments for your power cage.

 Check with each rack maker before hitting the add to cart button to see what optional attachments can be added to the rack.

 ⭐ Hole spacing